|Adrenal Function Urine Test|

 Sample of a HMT Thallium Test kit

-Osumex Bio-Chelat is most effective in eliminating heavy metals contamination in the
+Osumex HM-Chelat is most effective in eliminating heavy metals contamination in the

 The above information is provided for general

 educational purposes only.
 It is not intended to replace competent